-For a loop code (prime number code in this example), it is seen that the current consumption using the flash and cache (980 $\mu A)$ is very close to the current consumption in the SRAM (950 $\mu A)$ .
-This result is because the code consists of many loops each small enough to fit into the cache.
-Therefore, the accesses to the flash are relatively rare and the code mostly executes from the relatively low power cache.
-Accesses are minimal, therefore a minimal increase in the current consumption in flash and cache compared to the current consumption using the SRAM is seen.
+For a loop code (prime number code in this example), it is seen that the current consumption using the flash and cache (1.47 mA) is close to the current consumption in the SRAM (1.30 mA).
+This result is because the code consists of many loops, each small enough to fit into the cache.
+Therefore, the accesses to the flash are relatively rare, and the code mostly executes from the relatively low power cache.
+Accesses are minimal and, consequently, a minimal increase in the current consumption in flash and cache compared to the current consumption using the SRAM is seen.

-For a linear code (ULPBench code in this example) it is seen that the current consumption using the flash and cache deviates away from the current consumption seen using only the SRAM.
-This result is because the ULPBench code is mostly linear and does not fit well into the cache, and therefore there is still a similar number of accesses into the flash memory as there are when executing directly from the flash.
-The cache misses are too high; therefore, the current consumption deviates away to a greater extent.
+For a linear code (ULPBench code in this example), it is seen that the current consumption using the flash and cache deviates away from the current consumption seen using only the SRAM.
+This is because the ULPBench code is mostly linear and does not fit well into the cache.
+Therefore, there is still a similar number of accesses into the flash memory as there are when executing directly from the flash.
+The cache misses are too high.
+As a result, the current consumption deviates away to a greater extent.
+The measurements shown in Table 18 are with HCLK at 26 MHz, peripheral clock off an HP buck switched on.

-Table 16.
+Table 18.
 Current Consumption Comparison

-Type of Code SRAM (μA) Flash (μA) Flash and Cache (μA) Cache Misses (~12 sec of Execution)
+Type of Code SRAM (mA) Flash (mA) Flash and Cache (mA) Cache Misses (~12 sec of Execution) Loop Code (Prime Number) 1.30 1.85 1.47 24 Linear Code (ULPBench) 2.83 3.34 3.12 ~800,000

-Loop code (prime number) 950 1280 980 24

-Linear code (ULPBench) 911 1493 1083 ~800000

-DUAL RTC FEATURE IN THE ADuCM3027/ADuCM3029
+DUAL RTC FEATURE IN THE ADuCM4050

-In many applications, an RTC is used to time stamp sensor data.
+In many applications, an RTC time stamps sensor data.
 The RTC must run even when the MCU is in a deep sleep mode.
 A low power RTC is crucial to achieving a long battery life.

-Notable features of ADuCM3027/ADuCM3029 RTCs include the following:
+Notable features of ADuCM4050 RTCs include the following: